django-oscar/django-oscar/docs/source/internals/getting_started.rst

 URLs
 ====

 Alter your ``frobshop/urls.py`` to include Oscar's URLs.
+You can also include the Django admin for debugging purposes.
+But please note that Oscar makes no attempts at having that be a workable interface; admin integration exists to ease the life of developers.

 If you have more than one language set your Django settings for ``LANGUAGES``, you will also need to include Django's i18n URLs:

 .. code-block:: django